|HOME||Architects & Builders||Holiday House Tour||Newsletters||Walking Tours|

 - Photos of Mayfield School, including class pictures from the 1930s

 - Links to short videos on the Cardinal Hotel and the Roth Building on the Resources page

 - Details about all past Holiday House Tours, including more photos from 2008 and 2009.

 - Photos of the future History Museum building on Homer Avenue.
 See pictures of the future home of the Palo Alto History Museum on our Advocacy page and read about progress towards converting the Roth Building to the Palo Alto History Museum!

 - Hangar One: It's saved, but you can read about it at the Save Hangar One website.

 Not that far from home. . .

 Nevada City residents are struggling with the realities of maintaining two art deco treasures.
-Read the National Trust for Historic Preservation's story of the week about this historic Gold Rush town.
+Read the National Trust for Historic Preservation's story about this historic Gold Rush town.

 Copyright © 2015 Palo Alto Stanford Heritage.
 All rights reserved.